fr33n0w/rBrowser/README.md

 - 🔍 **NomadNet Search Engine**: Local NomadNet Nodes Exclusive Search Engine!
   - Cache index.mu pages locally, enabled by default, edit your preferences in the settings.
   - Search by node names or keywords inside cached pages
+  - Double Search Mode: "All Results (includes partial matches)" and "Exact Words Only"
   - Search Engine Statistic in the bottom bar with settings information
   - Page cache management, search result highlight, dynamic cache refresh with real-time status updates
   - Ping functionality in search results to check if node is available